WE ARE THANKFUL FOR ALL THE ESSENTIAL MEMBERS OF OUR COMMUNITY THAT ACCEPTED OUR INVITATION TO JOIN THE MAKING PLACE MATTER EXHIBITION COUNCIL.

 Thursday May 6th, 2021

-Our co-curator Elizabeth Essner will give an update on the 3 artist's progress and guide us through a slow-looking exercise on their work.
-Tiny WPA will give a presentation on their community-led design process, and we’ll have an exciting hands-on activity on a different media.
-We'll get a little preview of what the gallery space will look like.
+Our co-curator Elizabeth Essner gave us an update on the 3 artist's progress and guide us through a slow-looking exercise on their work.
+Alex Gilliam from Tiny WPA gave a presentation on their community-led design process, and we had an exciting non-clay hands-on activity.
+Now we all have phone stands that we built during our gathering.
+There was also a preview of what the gallery space will look like and the whole Council participated in an exercise guided by Tiny WPA regarding the needs for the gallery.Peek at our hands-on activity!

 Making Place Matter has been supported by The Pew Center for Arts & Heritage.